Bob ReassoHead Coach/Athletic Director

 Reasso has also served as the Coach of the New Jersey Special Olympic Team in the World Games, General Manager of an A-League professional team, and was Publicity Director of the National Soccer Coaches Association of America.

 As the Athletic Director at Husson, Reasso launched Academic enhancements and initiatives in the creation of STATS: Study Tables and Academic Training Services, increasing the number of student-athletes with cumulative GPAs over 3.4 from 43 to 73 in just two years.
 He also added women’s outdoor and indoor track and men’s cross country teams and raised the number of student athletes from 312 to 450 in a two-year span.
 Reasso established the universities first ever comprehensive athletic department apparel agreement, with New Balance, and added women’s outdoor and indoor track and men’s cross country programs.
 On top of that, Reasso assisted with the establishment of the Eagles Club, the first ever athletic fundraising organization.

 Bob and his wife, Michelle, reside in Misenheimer and have two children, Danielle and Bobby.
-Bobby is a sophomore and is a member of Pfeiffer’s soccer team.
+Bobby is a junior and is a member of Pfeiffer’s soccer team.

 Ian McMichaelAssociate Head Coach